-Her areas of interest are public and private security, hospitality security, urban violence, policing work and inequality, plural policing studies and police training, following an urban ethnographic perspective.
+Her areas of interest are public and private security, hospitality security, urban violence, policing work and inequality, plural policing studies, and police training from an urban ethnographic perspective.
 She has conducted fieldwork in Portugal, Brazil, and African Lusophone contexts.

 Main Discipline: Anthropology

 Durão, Susana (2020): “Bolsonaro’s Brazil and the Police Fetish”, in: Hot Spots, Fieldsights, January 28.

 Durão, Susana (2017): “Detention: Police Discretion Revisited”, in: Fassin, Didier (ed.), Writing the World of Policing.
 The Difference Ethnography Makes, London & Chicago: Chicago University Press.

 Durão, Susana (2016): “Brazilian Police: Cultural and Spriritual Battles”, in: The Funambulist – Special Issue: Police of Space and Bodies, 8.